Creatiwity/witycms-doc/teams.md

 ![](team-01.png)
 ### Order

-By default the members of your team are ordered with the ID.
-But if you want you can easly reorder it ...
+By default the members of your team are ordered by ID.
+But if you want you can reorder it.
+You just need to drag and drop a selected line before an other.
 ![](team-03.png)

 ## Add a member